 Once you get to ten, once you’re surrounded by this community, getting notifications from other people in the community, which is honestly more of a constant reminder, like, “Oh, yeah.
 Morning Brew’s great.

 That’s kind of our big goal, from zero to one and then from one to ten.

-Deciding how people are going to share about the referral campaign.
+Deciding how people are going to share the referral campaign.

 There wasn’t too much thought put into it.
 It was really just every social media channel that makes sense like some people are very active on LinkedIn, where other people have a big audience on Twitter.
 Some people love Facebook.